harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 For reference: [Steady state check](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/native-helm-quickstart/#spec-requirements-for-steady-state-check-and-versioning)

-#### Where we need to add release: {{ .Release.Name }}?
+#### Where we need to add label release: {{ .Release.Name }}?

-So, Any manifest object which creates the pod, you have to add this label in its spec.
+For any manifest object which creates the pod, you have to add this label in its spec.
 Adding it in Service, Deployment, StatefulSet and DaemonSet should be enough.

 #### What does the release name mean in the Infrastructure?